 - Filters also provide oxygen to the betta fish because they constantly move water around, aiding gas exchange at the surface of your aquarium where there is more dissolved oxygen.
 This will keep your betta very happy.

 So having a filter in place will definitely reduce the frequency of your tank cleaning.

 Do Bettas Need A Heater

 Betta fish are a tropical species, so a warm water temperature will be necessary.
-Ensuring that your betta’s water temperature is at its optimal (78-82°F/26-28°C) will help your betta’s natural biological functions and general health remain at its best.
+Ensuring that your betta’s water temperature is at its optimal (78-82°F/26-28°C) will help your betta’s natural biological functions and general health remain at their best.

 Having the right temperature will also help all the bacteria in the water to thrive, especially the good bacteria.
-If the temperature is set too high, it will kill many forms of bacteria, parasites, and diseases which is helpful if your betta can tolerate it.
+If the temperature is set too high, it will kill many forms of bacteria, parasites, and diseases, which is helpful if your betta can tolerate it.

 Warm temperatures are also good for plant life, but algae will be encouraged to grow if temperatures are too warm for too long.

 How Often To Feed Bettas